milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 Emi: "Okay, hold on, I have an idea.
 I can go find something for you to eat from behind the counter."

-Kai: "Wait wait, stealing food is a crime!
+Kai: "Wait, wait, stealing food is a crime!
 There's no need for you to go to such lengths for me."

 Emi: "What?
 No, you've got it all wrong, I'm not gonna steal from the display case."